JEdward7777/codex-reflection/README.md

 # Codex Reflection

 Codex Reflection is a VSCodium extension that adds AI-powered quality review to the existing Codex Editor translation environment.
-It uses multiple grading passes from an LLM to assess translations, summarize suggested improvements, and iteratively apply them until the grade reaches 90 in the generated suggestion or a maximum of 10 rounds is reached.
+It uses multiple grading passes from an LLM to assess translations, summarize suggested improvements, and iteratively apply them until the grade reaches 90 in the generated suggestions or a maximum of 10 rounds are reached.

 ## Overview